wrench-project/wrench/doc/guide/batch.md

 service-specific arguments as a `std::map<std::string, std::string>` of key-value pairs.
 These **required** arguments are to be specified as follows:

-  - key: `-t`; value: a requested runtime in minutes (if the job execution exceeds this limit, then the job is terminated)
+  - key: `-t`; value: a requested runtime in minutes (if the job execution exceeds this limit, then the job is cleanly_terminated)
   - key: `-N`; value: a requested number of compute nodes
   - key: `-c`; value: a requested number of cores per compute nodes